YonLiud/rami/README.md

 - Mark the entry and exit of visitors
 - View a list of current visitors inside
 - Data stored and managed in an Excel file
+- Log and Review all entries and exits with the ability of exporting the logs file

 ## Build instructions